 For regular updates, subscribe to our newsletter here!

 We’re bringing chats with arts professionals, experts, and star performers into your home.
 We’ll be posting interviews on a diverse array of subjects from our Facebook and Instagram pages.
-With a wide variety of topics and special guests, #AudTalk will allow you to dive deep into the Auditorium’s history, hear from members of our Visiting Resident Companies, and learn about our efforts to make art accessible to all.
+With a wide variety of topics and special guests, #AudTalk will allow you to dive deep into the Auditorium’s history, hear from members of our Visiting Resident Companies, and learn about our efforts to make art accessible to all. #AudTalk will return in the fall of 2020!

 Previous #AudTalks included conversations with Auditorium CEO Rich Regan, Hearts to Art Director Sarah Illiatovich-Goldman, art historian and historical preservationist Rolf Achilles, WXRT’s Lin Brehmer, Chicago Commissioner of Cultural Affairs Mark Kelly, ADMIT ONE Program Coordinator Denise Santomauro, Alvin Ailey Artistic Director Robert Battle, National Geographic photographer Brian Skerry, and Deb Clapp, Executive Director of the League of Chicago Theatres.